syncrosim/pysyncrosim/docs/quickstart.rst

 Configuring the RunControl Datasheet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There is one other Datasheet that we need to configure for our model to run.
-The ``RunControl`` Datasheet provides information about how many time steps to use in the model.
+There is one other datasheet that we need to configure for our model to run.
+The ``RunControl`` datasheet provides information about how many time steps to use in the model.
 Here, we set the minimum and maximum time steps for our model.
-Similar to above, we’ll add this information to a Python dictionary and then add it to the ``RunControl`` Datasheet using the ``pandas`` ``concat()`` function.
+Similar to above, we’ll add this information to a Python dictionary and then add it to the ``RunControl`` datasheet using the ``pandas`` ``concat()`` function.
 We need to specify data for the following two columns:

 * *MinimumTimestep* : the starting time point of the simulation.
 * *MaximumTimestep* : the end time point of the simulation.

+Although the maximum and minimum iterations exist by default in the Run Control datasheet, they are not used for this package.

 .. code-block:: pycon

-    # Load RunControl Datasheet to a ``pandas`` DataFrame
+    # Load RunControl datasheet to a ``pandas`` DataFrame
     >>> run_settings = my_scenario.datasheets(
     >>>     name = "helloworldTimePy_RunControl")